 In connection with the Combination, we entered into employment agreements with Messrs.
-Gaut, Harris, Jones, Brooks, and Twellman.
+Gaut, Harris, Jones and Brooks.
 We also entered into an employment agreement with Mr. McCulloch dated October 25, 2010.

 The employment agreements we entered into with Messrs.
-Gaut, Harris, Jones, Brooks, Twellman, and McCulloch are each dated effective as of August 2, 2010, except as noted above with respect to Mr. McCulloch, and they contain substantially similar provisions with the exception of the determination of the amount of the severance benefit described below under "Quantification of payments."
+Gaut, Harris, Jones, Brooks, and McCulloch are each dated effective as of August 2, 2010, except as noted above with respect to Mr. McCulloch, and they contain substantially similar provisions with the exception of the determination of the amount of the severance benefit described below under "Quantification of payments."
 The initial term of each employment agreement will terminate on the second anniversary of its effective date, provided that commencing on such second anniversary, the term will be automatically extended for successive one-year periods unless either party gives 60-days prior written notice of its intention to not renew the term of employment.
 The employment term can also be terminated at any time upon prior written notice by us or the executive.
-The annual base salary stated in each of the agreements is as follows: Mr. Gaut, \$625,000; Mr. Harris, \$300,000; Mr. Jones, \$475,000; Mr. Brooks, \$375,000; Mr. Twellman, \$355,000; and Mr. McCulloch, \$285,000.
+The annual base salary stated in each of the agreements is as follows: Mr. Gaut, \$625,000; Mr. Harris, \$300,000; Mr. Jones, \$475,000; Mr. Brooks, \$375,000; and Mr. McCulloch, \$285,000.
 Each executive will be eligible to participate in, and may be awarded an annual bonus under, our annual cash incentive bonus program if certain performance targets are met for the performance period, which is expected to be each calendar year.
 Mr. Gaut's employment agreement also contains an additional provision that provided him with a one-time stock option grant in connection with the consummation of the Combination covering 61,557 shares of our common stock, which will vest in four equal installments on each year anniversary of the grant date.
-Under each of the employment agreements, if the executive's employment is terminated prior to the expiration of the term by the executive for good reason, by notice of non-renewal by us, or by our action for any reason other than the executive's death or disability or for cause, subject to the executive's execution and nonrevocation of a release within the period specified in the employment agreement, the executive will be entitled to receive certain severance payments and benefits from us.
-Please see the "Potential payments upon termination and change in control" section below for a more detailed description of the terms and payments provided under each of the employment agreements.
+Under each of the employment agreements, if the executive's employment is terminated prior to the expiration of the term by the executive for good reason, by notice of non-renewal by us, or by our action for any reason other than the executive's death or disability or for cause, subject to the executive's execution and nonrevocation of a release within the period specified in the employment agreement, the executive will be entitled to receive certain severance payments and be were not adjusted in connection with the Combination.

-Outstanding equity awards at 2010 fiscal year end

-The Named Executive Officers (other than Mr. McCulloch) held equity-based awards prior to the Combination.
-The pre-Combination equity awards that were issued to the Named Executive Officers by Allied, Global Flow and Subsea were adjusted and converted into awards that are now based on our common stock.
-Awards that were granted by FOT prior to the Combination were not adjusted in connection with the Combination.
 The awards disclosed below reflect awards that were granted to the Named Executive Officers at their previous employing entities as well as awards that we granted to the Named Executive Officers under the 2010 Plan (including under the terms of such plan as it existed prior to its amendment and restatement as described above under "2010 Stock incentive plan").
 Expiration dates are also shown for each individual award.
 Additionally, no performance-based equity grants have been made to the Named Executive Officers.

+Outstanding equity awards at 2011 fiscal year end

+The Named Executive Officers (other than Mr. McCulloch) held equity-based awards prior to the Combination.
+The pre-Combination equity awards that were issued to the Named Executive Officers by Allied, Global Flow and Subsea were adjusted and converted into awards that are now based on our common stock.
+Awards that were granted by FOT prior to the Combination